nvrenuf/survivetheai/public/README.md

-# Admin Note: Fear Index vs. Categories — What’s the Difference?
+# Admin Note: Topic Tags and Categories

-Great question — and it's important we get this distinction clear.
+Great question — and it's important we keep our language consistent.

-### ✅ **Fear Index vs. Categories — What’s the Difference?**
+### ✅ **Topics vs. Categories — How They Work Together**

-In this project, **they refer to the same core topics**, but:
+In this project, **topics and categories refer to the same set of key themes**, but we use them in slightly different contexts:

 ---

-#### 1. **Fear Index** = Strategic Framing
+#### 1. **Topics** = Editorial Lens

-* Think of it as our **editorial lens**.
+* Think of topics as our **storytelling angle**.
-* It's how we frame the major disruptive forces AI is triggering.
-* The Fear Index is used in:
-  * Landing page messaging
-  * Quizzes and scoring systems
-  * Brand voice and positioning
-  * Reports or interactive tools

-> Example: “Our Fear Index shows a spike in Cognitive Dependency this quarter…”
+* They shape landing page messaging, quizzes, and overall brand voice.
+* When designing new experiences, align them to a topic so content feels cohesive.

 ---

 #### 2. **Categories** = Content Taxonomy

-* These are **technical tags or labels** we assign to content.
+* Categories are **technical tags or labels** assigned to content.
 * Used in:
   * Markdown frontmatter
   * Filters and search tools